colobas/thesis-doc/presentation.md

 . . .

 Let the variational posterior $q(z|x)$ be parameterized by a neural network.

+. . .

-We jointly optimize this objective, hence we learn the variational posterior and the generative components simultaneously.
+We optimize this objective, by \textbf{jointly} learning the variational posterior and the generative components.

 ## VMoNF: Overview